Conformal Embeddings via Heat Kernel

+where the definition of $P(u)$ is in Definition \ref{def of P and P_c}.
 However, to address our conformal question, we need to look into the equation where $P_c(u)$ is obtained from $P(u)$ by subtracting its own trace of the second derivative part (see Definition \ref{def of P and P_c}).
 The challenge lies in the fact that $P_c(u)$ is not of full rank.
 To overcome this difficulty, we point out that the solution of \eqref{0.5} is one special solution of \eqref{0.6}.
-And precisely describing the kernel of $P_c(u)$ allows us to obtain all the solutions in the following manner: `solutions of \eqref{0.6}'= `one special solution' +`kernel of $P_c(u)$'(see Remark \ref{essenttial remark}).
+And precisely describing the kernel of $P_c(u)$, which corresponds to the trace that to be recovered, allows us to obtain all the solutions in the following manner: `solutions of \eqref{0.6}'= `one special solution' +`kernel of $P_c(u)$'(see Remark \ref{essenttial remark}).
 In this context the `one special solution' corresponds to the isometric embeddings attained by Wang and Zhu in \cite{WZ}, hence we will closely follow their construction.
-Additionally the `kernel of $P_c(u)$' corresponds to the trace that are recovered.
 This coincides with the general perspective that isometric embeddings are special cases of conformal ones.